Blacklight (film): Plot

 Political activist Sofia Flores speaks at a rally in Washington, D.C., about women's and racial equality.
-That evening, she is killed in a deliberately planned hit-and-run outside of her home.
+That evening, she is killed in a deliberately planned hit-and-run outside her home.

 Travis Block, a Vietnam War veteran, works off-the-books for FBI Director Gabriel Robinson as a fixer.
 After completing one mission, he tells Robinson he wants to retire and spend more time with his daughter Amanda and granddaughter Natalie, but Robinson is reluctant to let him go.
 Instead he is given a new assignment to bring in undercover FBI Agent Dusty Crane.

-However, Dusty goes rogue and contacts a journalist, Mira Jones, claiming to have information about Sofia's death.
+But Dusty goes rogue and contacts a journalist, Mira Jones, claiming to have information about Sofia's death.
 Escaping several times from Travis and the FBI, Dusty arranges to meet Mira at a museum.
 Travis follows Mira to the meeting, but Dusty escapes again.
 Dusty tells Travis that Robinson ordered Sofia's killing before he is shot dead by two FBI Agents.

 Travis and Mira meet again and she tells him that Dusty claimed to have information about Operation Unity, a top secret FBI program run by Robinson that kills innocent civilians, including Sofia.
 Travis confronts Robinson about Operation Unity, but Robinson brushes off his questions and warns Travis not to interfere.

 Mira's editor, Drew, writes a story about Dusty's mysterious death using her sources.
 That evening, he is followed home and killed after a car accident by the same two FBI Agents that killed Dusty and Sofia.
 Meanwhile, Amanda and Natalie go missing.

 Mira convinces a distressed Travis to help her uncover the mystery of Operation Unity.
 He tells her that Robinson has a safe in his house with government secrets.
 He confronts Robinson at his house and forces him to open the safe, which contains a hard drive with information about Operation Unity.
 Robinson escapes with the help of several FBI Agents, who engage in a gunfight with Travis.
 Travis defeats the agents and retrieves the hard drive.

 Travis and Mira review the hard drive and discover that Dusty was in love with his assignment, Sofia.
 Robinson had her killed after Dusty became too attached to her.
 Travis confronts Robinson with the truth about Operation Unity, and forces him to turn himself in to the authorities.
 Robinson is arrested for his crimes, Mira completes her story about the government cover-up, and Travis retires and reunites with Amanda and Natalie, who had been placed in witness protection but have now come home.